dysartcoal/DataPipeline_AirflowSparkEMR/README.md

 The project rubric asked how alternative scenarios may be tackled.
 A discussion of these is included below.

- * **Data increased by 100x**  In this scenario, at the start of the pipeline, when staging the i94 data on S3, it could be split into 100 separate subsets of data within each month.
+ * **Data increased by 100x:**  In this scenario, at the start of the pipeline when staging the i94 data on S3, it could be split into 100 separate subsets of data within each month.
 This would require a logic change to the ETL extracting the data to write each new set of 100 files to a new folder on S3 and for the python code running on spark to be updated to process the separate folders within the month, one folder at at time.

-  When it comes to analysis the Data Scientists would make decisions on the filtering and selection of data to enable their analysis.
+  It may be necessary when presented with the increased volume of data for the Data Scientists to filter the number of rows and/or reduce the number of attributes selected for their analysis.
 Data Engineers could continue to manage the creation of data subsets in a suitable format for Data Analysts or alternatively provide guidelines for filtering and selection for Athena queries.

- * **Pipelines run on a daily basis**  In this scenario an Airflow dag would be implemented in the Udacity workspace to enable daily transfer of data from the Udacity environment to S3.
-The existing Airflow dag running locally would have the schedule amended to daily rather than monthly.
+ * **Pipelines run on a daily basis:**  In this scenario an Airflow DAG would be implemented in the Udacity workspace to enable daily transfer of data from the Udacity environment to S3.
+The existing Airflow DAG running locally would have the schedule amended to daily rather than monthly.

- * **Database needed to be accessed by 100+ people**  The current database can be accessed by 100+ people via Athena however there may be significant cost involved with this volume of data analysis.
-However, given an agreement on the final structure of the data warehouse, the data pipeline could be executed with an additional step to copy the data into Redshift where there are means available to support this level of concurrent access.
+ * **Database needed to be accessed by 100+ people:**  The current database can be accessed by 100+ people via Athena however there may be significant cost involved with this volume of data analysis.
+Given an agreement on the final structure of the data warehouse, the data pipeline could be executed with an additional step to copy the data into Redshift where there are means available to support this level of concurrent access.

-## Working with the Data warehouse
+## Visualisations from the Data Warehoue

 Several CSV files for individual states were produced as well as one of visitor counts at every port for the whole of 2016.
 Some quick visualisations were created in Tableau and those relating to the individual states are shown below.
-The visualisation of the ports of entry on the North American continent is included in the [Overview](#overview).
+The visualisation of the ports of entry on the North American continent for the whole of 2016 is included in the [Overview](#overview).

 **US Visitors to Colorado Summer 2016 by Country of Residence**

-Only the top countries of residence for visitors arriving in Colorado during Summer 2016 (June, July, August) are shown but it is interesting to see that German visitors tended to stay for a relatively long amount of time as well as come in their large numbers.
+Only the top countries of residence for visitors arriving in Colorado during Summer 2016 (June, July, August) are shown in this chart but it is interesting to see that German visitors tended to stay for a relatively long amount of time as well as come in their large numbers.
 The data could be used to drill down further into the data by visit purpose to see if perhaps the large number of visitors staying for 0-3 days from the UK are mainly business trips.

 ![US Visitors Colorado by Country of Residence Summer 2016](images/CO_countryofresidence_summer2016.png)